California Psalms

 Naturally, the Psalms’ composition took place without witnesses.
 In much the same way, the truth of the author’s life could be fully known only to the author.
 That is the essence of life in solitude.
 As for participants in the author’s everyday existence, this side of living “in palms of hands sloping in undergrowth” had varied witnesses, who saw individual parts of the day-to-day and understood them individually.
 But by and large, the Psalms reflect the art of hermitry.
 The author had to give free rein to her “monk in the soul,” undertaking a retreat along almost shamanic lines.

-It’s probably no accident that the Psalms were written near the beginning of the author’s canyon period in 1999, while echoes of a preceding phase shaped by enlightenment humanism remained fairly strong.
-In many ways the Psalms relate core impressions saved up from the author’s tireless observance of “work that regulates splendid orchestras” as an artist with a musical profile.
-Committed to travel from Petersburg to California on professional grounds, the author simultaneously arrives here as a pilgrim inclined to perceive the spiritual dimension of this “total change in decorations.”
-This is partly why she immediately makes use of the gulf now dividing her from musicians’ world, with the Psalms raising the knowledge obtained there to a new level of generalization — if not in the form of a long-wished philosophical treatise, then “by more accessible and persuasive, even contagious, means than originally intended.”
+It’s no accident that the Psalms were written near the beginning of the author’s canyon period in 1999, while echoes of a preceding phase shaped by enlightenment humanism remained fairly strong.
+In many ways the cycle relates core impressions saved up from the author’s tireless observance of “famed orchestras’ work regimes” as an artist with a musical profile.
+Committed to travel from Petersburg to California on professional grounds, the author simultaneously arrived here as a pilgrim inclined to perceive the spiritual dimension of this “total change in decorations.”
+This is partly why she immediately made use of the gulf now dividing her from musicians’ world, with the Psalms raising the knowledge obtained there to a new level of generalization — if not in the form of a long-planned philosophical treatise, then “by more accessible and persuasive, even contagious, means than originally intended.”
 The vector of the Psalms’ “reality as archetype, reality as unmediated meanings,” indisputably runs through themes central for the author.
 To a bystander, it even seemed the author didn’t need to do much studying of nature in California, as if it looked familiar to her, on a scale found in massive musical forms and great performers.
-The Psalms’ archetypal heroes also remain the same as in the author’s musical canvasses: people with a calling, those who “assist at the holy fire’s altar” in a self-sacrifice to the prime mover of Creation, to its “inhuman perfection” inseparable from love.
+The Psalms’ archetypal heroes also remain the same as in the author’s musical canvases: people with a calling, “servants at the holy fire’s altar” in a self-sacrifice to the prime mover of Creation, to its “inhuman perfection” inseparable from love.

 From day to day, canyon time contracted, showing fewer signs of favoring human presence.
 Each month the canyon grew more cramped, its slit more menacing.
 With the remaining gulps of canyon air, the author managed to bring much to life, which comprises a distinct valuable chronicle.
-What gains importance is the push toward exodus, ordered by an internal calendar as if at the last possible moment.
+What proved important was the push toward exodus, ordered by an internal calendar as if at the last possible moment.
 And the sum of experience, slated for exploration and articulation from a new distance.

 It’s hard to say how much the Psalms’ California and America relate to conventional geopolitical territories.
 Likely physical boundaries and the space of literature and spirit have a chance to coincide.
 Indeed, the author has responded to California’s call on many levels, gradually building an ongoing base for her work on this edge of the earth.
 But art is broader than contingent borders.
 Accordingly, the author creates her own America and California everywhere, just as her own Petersburg, her own heavenly Jerusalem, with creative plurality.
-“This bacillus dialect, untreatable infection, this I spread through the world…” In the Psalms, the author freshly cobbles together a personal civilization with improvised supplies, oddly enough precisely adapted to creative needs, like Moriah’s ram for Abraham fitting the Biblical patriarch’s task.
+“This bacillus dialect, untreatable infection, this I spread through the world . . .”
+In the Psalms, the author freshly cobbles together a personal civilization with improvised supplies, oddly enough precisely adapted to creative needs, like Mount Moriah’s ram fitting the Biblical patriarch’s task.

 The new psalms’ appearance took just a couple of months — May and June.
 Then the author edited over the summer.
-This unique time’s eternal substance is the matter of the Psalms.
+This unique time’s eternal substance is the matter of California Psalms.

-Any time spent far away from the world’s pressure has special value, although in this case the value needed seeking elsewhere than many presumed — not in “orange groves.”
+Any time spent far away from the world’s pressure has special value, although in this case the value needed seeking elsewhere than many presumed — not in stereotypical orange groves.
+Not a trace of any publicist-lauded beautiful resort lifestyle in gentle sunshine.
 Nothing of the sort.
-Not a trace of any publicist-lauded beautiful resort lifestyle in gentle sunshine.
 Whatever is beautiful and gentle in California Psalms is always obtained at a price of extreme tension, of propulsion against a vacuum.
-The author acknowledges her weakness and inability to adjust to the challenging conditions, her “frail body and confined awareness,” also making no attempt to stand on equal ground with the native population in “wrinkled canyons housing human settlements instead of insect colonies.”
+The author acknowledges her weakness and inability to adjust to the challenging conditions, her “vulnerable body and confined awareness,” also making no attempt to stand on equal ground with the local population in “wrinkled canyons housing human settlements instead of insect colonies.”
 But inwardly resonant experience turns fruitful by virtue of a lonely struggle, a kind of descent into purgatory or still farther, “deep in the secret night makes of a molten cauldron.”
-All the more precious, then, that the fabric of discernment stays intact in the Psalms against the odds.
+All the more precious, then, that the fabric of discernment stays intact in the work against the odds.
 This leads the author to profess that the Psalms have no author — who could have written them?
 Especially in a state of shock or trance, contrasted with her usual level of composure.

 In some ways, the canyon life can indeed be seen as a return to an unspoiled paradise, but otherwise as pure madness made meaningful by the madness of psalms, by keeping them on the lips, accepting their weight.
-There is no paradise without the cross, or without personally transforming earthly paradise, which always stands ready to reveal its downside of “prenatal idyllic unknowing…” The Psalms have long had a habitat in the author’s memory, in consequence of their repeated reliving in performance.
-The Psalms live their own lives, working out their new meanings in new contexts.
+There is no paradise without the cross, or without personally transforming earthly paradise, which always stands ready to reveal its downside of “prenatal idyllic unknowing . . . ” The Psalms have long had a habitat in the author’s memory, in consequence of their repeated reliving in performance.
+They live their own lives, working out their new meanings in new contexts.

 1999 was a year of widespread desires to interpret the past century and foresee the next.
-This same year, the completed Psalm cycle’s first readings took place at nearby venues.
+That same year, the completed Psalm cycle’s first readings took place at nearby venues.
 Sample translations of the text emerged in tandem.
 Judging from the reactions of the quite varied audiences, which ranged from students to veterans, many who listened to the Psalms began to sense the Pacific Ocean as speaking Russian, its speech clarified by the sounds of Russian words even without a translation.
-However, any certainty that these words concern a wave, a crag, a specific thought and, moreover, their interactions, requires the fullest possible access to the original text’s actual content.
-After all, the author maintains, “In life, substantive reality never exists apart from intellectual reality (metaphysical, transcendental…) — just as quantum mechanics never exists apart from gravitation.
+However, any certainty that these words concern a wave, a crag, a specific thought and, moreover, their interactions and relationship to non-local realities, requires the fullest possible access to the original text’s actual content.
+After all, the author maintains, “In life, substantive reality never exists apart from intellectual reality (metaphysical, transcendental . . . ) — just as quantum mechanics never exists apart from gravitation.
 Everything is connected in a collective, unified, indivisible experience of living.”
-The Psalms are not just a tallying of elements but a cognizance of human kinship with the highest meaning expressed in “prints of holy letterings,” the “law…revealed on high,” the “categorical imperative.”
-After a first look at the Psalms, the editor of a leading Petersburg literary journal spoke of them as too far ahead of their time, detached from the public.
-But the real understanding that always arose as audiences listened to the Psalms says otherwise.
-Perhaps this is a matter not of historical but namely of personal time, of readiness to connect the unfolding Psalms with one’s own openness to mysteries.
+The Psalms are not just a tallying of elements but a cognizance of human kinship with the highest meaning expressed in “printing holy inscriptions,” in a “law revealed . . . on high,” in a “categorical imperative.”
+After a first look at the work, the editor of a leading Petersburg literary journal spoke of it as too far ahead of its time, detached from the public.
+But the real understanding that has always arisen among their audiences says otherwise.
+Perhaps this is a matter not of historical but of personal time, of readiness to connect the unfolding cycle with one’s own openness to mysteries.
 Underscoring the Psalms’ relevance are cases of their formal recognition.

 Intuitive insight is generally intensified by the written word.
 For some this is the original’s word; for others, the translation’s.
 At the moment there’s no way to describe the challenges of translating this work.
 It is wonderful to have a chance at last to give visible expression to the linguistic symmetry seemingly hinted at in the Psalms right from the start, leading to expectations that the “two lands with a single tongue, the chord” would include the Psalms’ polyphony in many tongues — as bridges linking the ideal with the real.